-As of the end of the second quarter of 2010, we are forecasting a 50 percent probable draw of \$367 million from our current budgeted Program Contingency of \$708 million.
-With an overall potential draw that ranges from about \$200 million to \$550 million, the current Program Contingency balance is sufficient to cover the cost of identified risks.
-Risk mitigation actions are continuously developed and implemented to reduce the potential draw on the Program Contingency.
+As of the end of the third quarter of 2010, the 50 percent probable draw is \$210 million from our approved Program Contingency of \$415 million.
+With a potential draw range from about \$75 million to \$350 million, the current Program Contingency balance, including the aforementioned budget reduction for the Dumbarton Bridge, is sufficient to cover the cost of currently identified risks.
+Risk mitigation actions are continuously being developed and implemented to reduce the potential draw on the Program Contingency.

 The TBPOC is committed to providing the Legislature with comprehensive and timely reporting on the TBSRP.
-If there are any questions, or if any additional information is required, please do not hesitate to contact the members of the TBPOC.
+If there are any questions, or if any additional information is required, please do not hesitate to contact the members of the TBPOC